 - Go down your list of schools with potential, following this process for each one.
 Right now, don’t worry about ruling out any schools; just get them all sorted into their appropriate categories.

 Ready to narrow down your list?
 At this point, you should ideally have quite a few schools in each of the three categories.
 The reason you haven’t ruled any out yet is that if you were to do so at the beginning, you might have inadvertently ruled out all or most of the schools from one category.
 Doing it this way allows you to narrow down the list by category instead.
-And that’s what we’ll do now!
+And that’s what we’ll do now as we create your college list final version!

 - Pick one of your three categories of schools: safety, target, or reach.